 - When cooking, cover your food to prevent excess moisture from escaping into the air and increasing humidity levels.

-- Adding wrap insulation on your pipes can help prevent excess humidity in crawl spaces under your house.
+- Adding wrap insulation to your pipes can help prevent excess humidity in crawl spaces under your house.

 - Make sure your dryer is properly vented to outside your home.
 Improperly vented dryers can be a major source of humidity inside your home.